-Spicy, tender and juicy, roadside jerk is as synonymous with Jamaica as Bob Marley is to reggae.
-Found on every street corner sometimes with several “pan” men side by side, jerk is enjoyed with a slice(s) of doughy harddough bread/breadfruit and an ice cold Red Stripe or Ting. (add the delicious home made hot sauce, every place has their own).
+Found on every street corner, sometimes with several “pan” men side by side, jerk is enjoyed with a slice(s) of doughy harddough bread/breadfruit and an ice-cold Red Stripe or Ting (add the delicious homemade hot sauce, every place has its own).

-Best enjoyed on the coastline where the fish is fresh and typically cooked to order throughout the day – so it doesn’t sit and get cold.
-Drench it in vinegary escovitch sauce, hot peppers and all and soak up with bammy, made from cassavas.
+Best enjoyed on the coastline where the fish is fresh and typically cooked to order throughout the day so it doesn’t sit and get cold.
+Drench it in vinegary escovitch sauce, hot peppers, and all, and soak it up with bammy, made from cassava.

 Hot steaming roast yam, white or yellow, slathered in margarine is the best accompaniment to salty and sometimes even spicy saltfish.